mmccoyd/hillside_dactyl_50/Readme.md

 ### Non-Features

--   Switch insertion or reinsertion externally.
+-   Switch insertion or replacement externally.
-    The case needs to be open to press the amoebas up onto any new or reinserted switches.
+    The case needs to be open to press the amoebas up onto the switches.
-    The amoeba aren't anchored into the case, due to build tolerance concerns;
+    The switches snap into the case, but the amoeba don't.
-    they are held in place by a tight grip on the switch's three plastic posts.
+    The amoeba are held in place by a tight grip on the switch's plastic posts.
-    The switches do snap into the case, and switches popping out is rare when dropped, but possible.
+    Switches popping out is rare when dropped, but is possible.
     Iterating on this is on my list of longer term items.
-    Though soldering the switch and amoeba together is always possible.
 -   Per key RGB.
     The amoebas don't have much space.
     It would be cool and might be possible, but is low on my personal